ramyar-tech/FreeRTOS_Arduino/04_Task_Changing_its_Own_Prioirity/README.md

-# FreeRTOS LED Control with Task Profiling and Priority Management
+# LED Controller with FreeRTOS

-This Arduino project uses FreeRTOS to manage three separate tasks, each controlling an LED (Red, Yellow, and Blue).
-The program demonstrates basic task scheduling, LED toggling, and dynamic task priority management.
-Each task runs independently and logs its execution count to the Serial Monitor for profiling purposes.
+This Arduino program demonstrates multitasking using FreeRTOS to manage three independent tasks.
+Each task controls an LED (Red, Yellow, Blue), toggling its state periodically while profiling the task's runtime.

 ## Features
-- **Multitasking with FreeRTOS**: Each LED is controlled by an independent FreeRTOS task.
+- **FreeRTOS Multitasking**: Each LED is controlled by a separate FreeRTOS task.
-- **LED Toggle Control**: The Red, Yellow, and Blue LEDs toggle their state at regular intervals (300ms).
-- **Task Profiling**: Each task tracks the number of times it has run, outputting this information to the Serial Monitor.
+- **Task Profiling**: Tracks the runtime of each task and displays it on the Serial Monitor.
-- **Dynamic Priority Change**: The Yellow LED task changes its own priority during execution to demonstrate task management in FreeRTOS.
+- **Adjustable Delay**: Tasks pause for a user-defined delay (currently 300 milliseconds) between toggles.
+- **Dynamic Task Management**: Includes examples of changing task priorities during execution.

 ## Hardware Requirements
-- **Arduino Board**: Compatible with Arduino Uno, Nano, or other AVR-based boards.
+- Arduino board (e.g., Arduino Uno, Nano, or compatible)
-- **3 LEDs**: Red, Yellow, and Blue.
+- 3 LEDs (Red, Yellow, and Blue)
-- **3 Resistors**: 220-ohm resistors for current limiting.
+- 3 resistors (220 ohms) for current limiting
-- **Breadboard and Jumper Wires**: For connecting LEDs to the Arduino.
+- Breadboard and jumper wires for wiring the LEDs to the Arduino

 ## Software Requirements
-- **Arduino IDE**: Version 1.8.x or higher.
+- **Arduino IDE**: Version 1.8.x or higher
-- **FreeRTOS Library for Arduino**: Install via the Arduino Library Manager.
+- **FreeRTOS Library for Arduino**: Install through the Arduino Library Manager

-## Circuit Setup
+## Setup Instructions
+1. **Install the FreeRTOS Library**:
+   - Open the Arduino IDE.
+   - Go to **Sketch** -> **Include Library** -> **Manage Libraries**.
+   - Search for **FreeRTOS** and install it.

-1. **Connect LEDs** to the specified digital pins:
+2. **Connect the LEDs**:
-   - **Red LED**: Pin 6
+   - **Red LED**: Connect to pin 6 with a 220-ohm resistor.
-   - **Yellow LED**: Pin 7
+   - **Yellow LED**: Connect to pin 7 with a 220-ohm resistor.
-   - **Blue LED**: Pin 8
+   - **Blue LED**: Connect to pin 8 with a 220-ohm resistor.
-2. Each LED should be connected to a 220-ohm resistor in series, with the resistor connected to ground.
+   - Connect each LED’s ground to the Arduino GND.

+3. **Upload the Code**:
+   - Open this code in the Arduino IDE.
+   - Select your Arduino board and the correct COM port under **Tools**.
+   - Click **Upload** to load the program onto the Arduino.

 ## Code Explanation
-- **Task Creation**:
+- **Pin Setup**: The `setup()` function initializes each LED pin as an output.
-  - Three tasks are created in `setup()` for controlling each LED, using `xTaskCreate()` for task setup.
+- **Task Creation**: Three FreeRTOS tasks are created, each responsible for one LED (Red, Yellow, or Blue).
-- **Task Profiling**:
-  - Each task maintains a counter (`Profiler`) that increments with every task cycle.
-This count is printed to the Serial Monitor for tracking.
-- **LED Toggling**:
-  - Each task toggles its LED on and off every 300ms.
+  - Each task tracks its execution runtime using a profiling variable.
-- **Dynamic Priority Change**:
-  - The Yellow LED task modifies its own priority dynamically to demonstrate task priority adjustments within FreeRTOS.
+  - The tasks toggle the LED state every 300ms using `vTaskDelay(300 / portTICK_PERIOD_MS)`.
+- **Task Logic**: The tasks use FreeRTOS functions like `uxTaskPriorityGet` and `vTaskPrioritySet` for runtime task management.

 ## Usage
-1. **Upload the Code**:
-   - Load this code into the Arduino IDE, select the appropriate board and COM port, and upload it.

-2. **Open the Serial Monitor**:
+1. Connect your Arduino to your computer and open the **Serial Monitor** (optional, mainly for debugging).
+2. Upload the code and observe the LEDs: each LED should toggle independently every 300 milliseconds.
-   - Set the baud rate to 9600.
-The Serial Monitor will show the task profiling data (i.e., the number of times each task has executed).
+3. The Serial Monitor displays the runtime of each task and any changes in task priority.

-3. **Observe the LEDs**:
-   - Each LED (Red, Yellow, Blue) should blink on and off every 300 milliseconds, indicating that each task is being scheduled by FreeRTOS independently.

-## Example Serial Output
+## Troubleshooting
+- **No LED Blinking**: Ensure each LED is correctly connected to the designated pin (6, 7, or 8) and grounded.
+- **Check Library Installation**: If FreeRTOS-related errors appear, ensure the FreeRTOS library is properly installed.
+- **Serial Monitor Issues**: For Serial Monitor debugging, ensure it’s set to the correct baud rate (9600) and that the correct COM port is selected.